 Virtualise and deploy 1000's of apps to users in multiple locations and departments using ONE image!

 Looking ahead, there won’t be an option to run a user load on your existing public cloud tenant of choice with the current release of Citrix Virtual Apps and Desktops.
 However, the fact you can still do so with version 1912 suggests that it should at least continue to be supported for close to 5 more years.
 I would advise anyone setting up from scratch to NOT roll their own with version 1912.
 For those who already have a user load running in say AWS today, I don’t think there’s a pressing need to rush off of that setup just yet.
 You have some time.

 One of the criticisms some have made about Citrix Cloud is that it wasn’t built cloud-first.
 It’s the on-premises tooling shifted to the cloud, which can make for a less than optimal management experience at times.
 BUT others with experience of managing Citrix farms will have the benefit of a pretty familiar admin experience.
 It could be positive depending on your perspective.
-For now, Windows Virtual Desktop only runs in Azure.
+For now, Azure Virtual Desktop only runs in Azure.
 You can run it on-premises with Azure Stack, but as of now, I’m not aware of a hybrid configuration.